Backlash after newspaper reports on United passenger's background

 "Why are unrelated past facts about this private citizen's life now newsworthy for digging up and publishing?" asked The Intercept's Glenn Greenwald.

-The story was written by Morgan Watkins, a state enterprise reporter for the Courier-Journal, who declined to comment for this story.
+The story was written by Morgan Watkins, a state enterprise reporter for the Courier-Journal, who referred requests for comment to Joel Christopher, the executive editor of the Courier-Journal.

 Watkins' article was denounced by a number of journalists as essentially running interference for a company currently enduring both a public relations nightmare and a dip on the stock market.
 Eater executive editor Helen Rosner tweeted that "Reporters like [Watkins] are propagandists complicit in state violence.
 A low-rent Leni Reifenstahl who history will utterly forget."